-- Health lessons are an integral part of each grade level curriculum and these are supported additionally by hosting health fairs, outside presenters, environmental studies, regularly school counselor age appropriate lessons, and school district provided mental health and nursing services. - 15.
-Does your school partner with any postsecondary institutions, businesses, nonprofit organizations, or community groups to support student health and/or safety?
-(X) Yes () No If yes, describe these partnerships: Several of the school's partnerships are related to student health and safety supported projects and student involved practices through their programs and involvement.
-Early interventions to establish drug, alcohol and tobacco free students is a perpetual goal. - 16.
-Does your school have a school nurse and/or a school-based health center?
-(X) Yes () No - 17.
-Describe your school's efforts to support student mental health and school climate (e.g. antibullying programs, peer counseling, etc.): The school district provides school safety officers and mental health counselor who regularly provide on-site programs related to healthy social lifestyles, drug and alcohol-free practices, as well as emergency safety measures.
+Health lessons are an integral part of each grade level curriculum and these are supported additionally by hosting health fairs, outside presenters, environmental studies, regularly school counselor age appropriate lessons, and school district provided mental health and nursing services.

+15. Does your school partner with any postsecondary institutions, businesses, nonprofit organizations, or community groups to support student health and/or safety?
+(X) Yes () No If yes, describe these partnerships: \\\\\

+Over ten of the school's partnerships are related to student health and safety supported projects and student involved practices through their programs and involvement.

+16. Does your school have a school nurse and/or a school-based health center?
+(X ) Yes () No

+17. Describe your school's efforts to support student mental health and school climate (e.g. antibullying programs, peer counseling, etc.):

+The school district provides school safety officers and mental health counselor who regularly provide on-site programs related to healthy social lifestyles, drug and alcohol-free practices, as well as emergency safety measures.
 The school's participation in the Leader in Me concepts highly supports positive choices as part of the daily routines of this program.